-In Sultan Ishkashim, you can change your dollars to Afghani at the mobile phone shops in the bazaar.
+In Ishkashim, you can change your dollars to Afghani at the mobile phone shops in the bazaar.
 They will only change crisp bills and prefer $50 and $100 denominations.

 I recommend doing some math and figuring out roughly how many Afghani you’ll need, so you avoid changing too many dollars.
 You won’t get as favourable a rate changing back from Afghani to USD, and they can’t be changed anywhere after you’ve left Afghanistan.

 Transportation in the Wakhan is famously expensive – if you decide to pay the official tourist prices.
 There are cheaper ways to get around here though – let’s go over the different options.

 If you’ve got money, you can just pay outright for a tourist ride between any of the main towns.

 The official rate for a tourist vehicle from Ishkashim to Sarhad-e-Broghil is $300, one-way.

 If you’re travelling in a group this is a viable option as you can split the price, but if you’re a solo traveller it’s a bit ridiculous.

 Contrary to most reports online, it is possible to just find a seat in local shared cars that are travelling between the villages.